magento/architecture/design-documents/simplified-composer-project.md

 composer create-project --repository=https://repo.magento.com/ magento/project-community-edition <install-directory-name>
 ```

-### Upgrade with the proposed project structure
+### Upgrade with the new project structure

 ```
 composer require magento/product-community-edition <new-product-version>
 ```

 ### Upgrade with the old project structure and preserve it

-Use Magento's composer plugin.
+Discouraged.
+Update all the dependencies manually.

 ### Upgrade from the old project structure to the new one

-Modify `composer.json` to eliminate non-production dependencies, as described in the proposal.
+Modify `composer.json` to eliminate non-production dependencies, as described in the proposal or use plugin that will do it automatically.
-After that use approach described in "Upgrade with the proposed project structure"
+After that use approach described in "Upgrade with the proposed project structure".

 ## Low-level changes